willmontaraces/SeleneNANOlabs/selene-soc/selene-xilinx-vcu118/README.txt

 	.
 	.

-c. eth_test.tcl is modified to have the EDCL IP address on the VCU118 board as 192.168.100.237
+c. eth_config.tcl is modified to have the EDCL IP address on the VCU118 board as 192.168.100.237
 	edcl 192.168.100.237

 d.
-Source eth_test.tcl for MDIO writes and EDCL IP modification.
+Source eth_config.tcl for MDIO writes and EDCL IP modification.
-	grmon -u -uart /dev/ttyUSBX -c eth_test.tcl
+	grmon -u -uart /dev/ttyUSBX -c eth_config.tcl

 e.
 Establish the grmon connection over EDCL